joakimsigvald/XspecT/README.md

 Accessing `Result` will implicitly execute the pipeline if it has not already been executed.

 ### 2.3 Assertion

 Assertions consume the captured outcome or utilize the mocking framework for verifying execution paths.
 The pipeline executes at most once per test method, regardless of the number of references to `Result` or `Then()`.
 Assertions are covered in depth in Chapters 5 and 6.

 ### 2.4 Teardown

 Teardown steps can be provided as lambdas that take subject under test as arguments, with `Before()`.
-Teardown will be executed in the order of declaration when the test class and pipeline is disposed, after the test method has been executed.
+Teardown will be executed in the order of declaration when the test class and pipeline are disposed, after the test method has been executed.

 Example:
 `When(A).Before(B).Before(C)` will result in the execution order: A -> B -> C.

 ### 2.5 Sync vs. Async Execution

 XspecT supports testing synchronous and asynchronous code using the same test pipeline.

 When the behavior under test is asynchronous (returns `Task` or `Task<T>`), XspecT waits for completion and captures the outcome in the same way as for synchronous code.